 Is Seasonal Affective Disorder Real?

 A 2016 study, published in Scientific American looked at the depression rates of individuals based on geographic location, season and sunlight but found no correlations between these factors and depression.
-You can read more about this study and several others in this Scientific American article.
 The author suggests that the scientific jury is still out on whether SAD is “real” even though it is recognized as a diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 Whether scientists have come to any definitive conclusions about SAD or not, you are the expert of your life.
 If you have noticed a pattern of struggling with symptoms of depression with the change in seasons, it may be helpful to engage in some preventative coping strategies so that you can feel your absolute best, even when it is dark and gloomy outside.